|325 St. George Street West|

 St. Andrew's Auld Kirk Yard was officially commissioned as a cemetery in 1837 and was the primary burying ground for Fergus residents until 1863 when Belsyde Cemetery opened.

-The first burial was James Duncan, a millwright who died suddenly in 1835.
-The second burial was David Allan, the infant son of prominent local politician, Charles Allan.
-David also had the distinction of being the first baby born in Fergus.
-Although the cemetery was officially decommissioned by 1900, the final burial--also a member of the Allan family, Charles' niece--wasn't until February 12th, 1950 when Charlotte Allan passed on, her stone having already been purchased on her father's plot.
-Historical transcripts claim that there are/were 118 tombstones in the yard, although many have weathered-away and others have been moved inside the church for preservation.
+Although the cemetery was officially decommissioned by 1900, the final burial--also a member of the Allan family, Charles' niece--wasn't until February 12th, 1950 when Charlotte Allan passed away, her grave having already been purchased on her father's plot.